 You need to know how to buy, transport, store and prepare food safely, and hopefully do so to keep it at its optimum freshness & nutritional value.
 If you don’t, you’re putting people at risk of disease and death.
 Period.

+So here I’m REALLY not mincing words.
+Sorry if I sound “know it all” or stuck up or snide or even mean, but someone has to tell it like it is.
 If I were speaking to friends who know and love me, and who I hope would forgive me for my bluntness, I’d say something like:

 “If you’re that stupid, you shouldn’t be cooking.
 You’re gonna kill someone.
 Because if you throw out food because you can’t judge if it is good or not, that means that you can’t judge if food is good or not!
 And if indeed, you can’t judge whether food is good or not, you shouldn’t be cooking.
 That’s just downright dangerous.”

-The CDC estimates “…that each year roughly 1 in 6 Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
+The CDC estimates “…that each year roughly 1 in 6 Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 dies of foodborne diseases.
 The 2011 estimates provide the most accurate picture yet of which foodborne bacteria, viruses, microbes (“pathogens”) are causing the most illnesses in the United States.
 According to the 2011 estimates, the most common foodborne illnesses are caused by norovirus and by the bacteria Salmonella, Clostridium perfringens, and Campylobacter.“

 FDA’s site on foodborne illnesses and contaminants.
 Includes how to buy, store and serve safe food.
 (See Bad Bug Book, below.)